HotswapProjects/HotswapAgent/hotswap-agent-core/src/main/java/org/hotswap/agent/plugin/jvm/README.md

     X.ordinal() != X'.ordinal()

 #### Implementation notes:
-Content of '<cinit>' method is copied to '__ha_cinit'.
+Content of '<clinit>' method is copied to '__ha_clinit'.
 Assignment to surviving members are removed using javassist.
-'__ha_cinit' method is called after class is redefined in JVM after timeout (100ms).
+'__ha_clinit' method is called after class is redefined in JVM after timeout (100ms).